Mechlenreuth

 Mechlenreuth is a village in Upper Franconia in the district of Hof in Bavaria, Germany.
 In 1978 the village was incorporated into the city Münchberg.
 It is assumed that Mechlenreuth originally was a resting place of monks or east striving colonizers.
 The earliest known mention of the village was in 1185.
 From 1837 to 1978 Mechlenreuth was an independent municipality.
 Today it is a village of 200 inhabitants and a part of the city Münchberg.

 Geography

-The village is located on the edge of the natural park Fichtelgebirge.
+The village is located on the edge of the Fichtel Mountain Nature Park.
 Their neighbouring villages are (clockwise) Münchberg Weißdorf Stockenroth- Germersreuth, Großlosnitz, Kleinlosnitz and Mussen.
 The village is situated at a height of 545 meters two kilometers south of the city Münchberg.
 In the south and east is Mechlenreuth in large parts surrounded by forests.
 In the north-west rises the chapel mountain, the highest point of the village area.
 It is also a natural border, to the rest of the city Münchberg.
 The center of the village grouped around a village pond surrounded by trees.
 Today the village Mechlenreuth also includes the single buildings Upper Eiben, Lower Eiben, Umspannwerk Mechlenreuth, Rußhut, Lohbrickworks and Dietelsmill.